 How does hot weather affect horses?

-Horses are generally adaptable and tolerant of changes in the weather – they are more likely to be affected when there is a combination of weather extremes and swings, they are moved from one climate to another or they are unable to seek shelter from the weather.
+Horses are generally adaptable and tolerant of changes in the weather – they are more likely to be affected when there is a combination of weather extremes and quickly changing weather conditions, they are moved from one climate to another or they are unable to seek shelter from the weather.

 Other factors that determine how well a horse copes with changes in the weather include age, coat condition and metabolism.